What Is A Box Spring?

 You can sleep with your mattress on the floor if you really want to, but it’s not the best option.
 It looks sloppy, it’s not sanitary, and as mentioned before, you might void the warranty.

-Sometimes there are exceptions, like if you have to sleep with your mattress on the floor due to budget reasons or while you are waiting for your new foundation or box spring to be delivered to your house.
+Sometimes there are exceptions, like if you have to sleep with your mattress on the floor due to budget reasons or while you are waiting for your new foundation or box spring to be delivered.

 If You Already Have A Box Spring